ArashAkbarinia/mbb/tutorials/python_script/README.md

 ## TensorBoard

-Similar to the jupyter, you can start the `tensorboard` on the server and open it on your local browser.
+Similar to Jupyter, you can start the `tensorboard` on the server and open it on your local browser.
+There are two options.

+###  "No particular address" placeholder

 On the server run: